 German shepherd puppies are an adorable bunch of furballs who roll around making us hysterical with their side-splitting antics.
 They are just too cute and even bad behavior seems funny.

-The big problem here is that you can’t let your German shepherd puppy
+The big problem here is that you can’t let your German shepherd puppy behave any way they please just because they are too darn sweet to discipline!

 If you let their behavior slide, you set yourself up for sometimes irreparable problems when they are fully grown.